zhaohaidao/3FS/README.md

 ### 3. KVCache

 KVCache is a technique used to optimize the LLM inference process.
 It avoids redundant computations by caching the key and value vectors of previous tokens in the decoder layers.
 The top figure demonstrates the read throughput of all KVCache clients, highlighting both peak and average values, with peak throughput reaching up to 40 GiB/s.
-The bottom figure presents the IOPS of remove ops from garbage collection (GC) during the same time period.
+The bottom figure presents the IOPS of removing ops from garbage collection (GC) during the same time period.

 ![KVCache Read Throughput](./docs/images/kvcache_read_throughput.png)
 ![KVCache GC IOPS](./docs/images/kvcache_gc_iops.png)

 ## Check out source code

-Clone 3FS repository from github:
+Clone 3FS repository from GitHub:

 	git clone https://github.com/deepseek-ai/3fs

-When `deepseek-ai/3fs` has been cloned to local file system, run the following commands to check out the submodules:
+When `deepseek-ai/3fs` has been cloned to a local file system, run the following commands to check out the submodules:

 ```bash